MKhavin/MKhavin/README.md

 I'm skilled in creating responsive and visually appealing user interfaces, building server-side applications, working with databases, and integrating APIs and third-party services.

-As a junior developer, I'm excited to continue learning and growing in my career.
+I'm excited to continue learning and growing in my career.
 I'm always seeking new challenges and opportunities to improve my skills and knowledge.

 In my free time, I improve my skills in Web Development and also try to stay up-to-date with the latest trends and technologies in web development.